ccashwell/story-nft-demo/README.md

 #### Security Considerations

 - The contract uses OpenZeppelin's ERC-721 implementation, which is audited and widely used.
-- The contract uses OpenZeppelin's Ownable contract to restrict access to certain functions.
+- The contract uses OpenZeppelin's `Ownable` contract to restrict access to certain functions.
-- The contract uses Chainlink's VRFConsumerBaseV2, which is audited and widely used.
+- The contract uses Chainlink's `VRFConsumerBaseV2`, which is audited and widely used.
 - The contract ensures that only a token's owner can reveal it.

 #### Gas Optimizations